 One of the strongest characteristics of Landmark College’s study abroad programs is the high level of student support they offer students.
 Students participating in a study abroad program may need support for academic work, cultural adjustment, homesickness, social relationships, executive function, or a variety of other concerns.

-Each program includes at least two faculty leaders: an Academic Director, who teaches the coursework, and a Program Director, who coordinates program logistics and planning.
+Each program includes at least two faculty leaders: an academic director, who teaches the coursework, and a program director, who coordinates program logistics and planning.
 Some of the ways these leaders support students are through:

-Regular “office” hours for academic support
+- regular “office” hours for academic support

-Frequent reflection sessions with the whole group
+- frequent reflection sessions with the whole group

-Availability to advise students one-on-one
+- availability to advise students one-on-one

-Intercultural expertise and experience living abroad
+- intercultural expertise and experience living abroad

-Support for health concerns
+- support for health concerns

 For any questions about student health, safety, and support on Landmark College study abroad programs, please e-mail firstname.lastname@example.org or the individual program faculty.

-LGBTA Students Abroad
+LGBTQIA+ Students Abroad

-Depending on the location, students may find their host country has very progressive ideologies and LGBTA students may feel very comfortable being open about their identities.
+Depending on the location, students may find their host country has very progressive ideologies and LGBTIA+ students may feel very comfortable being open about their identities.
 In other locations, students may find that homosexuality is highly taboo or even illegal.

 Landmark College program leaders and others in the U.S. can help students understand the culture and laws of the country they plan to visit.
 We encourage students to share any concerns or questions they may have about studying abroad.